 Another good calculator is the Solar Energy Industries Association (SEIA) Solar Estimate.
 It also generates estimates of system size plus the cost of the panels and system, reports available financial incentives, and includes an estimate of the time needed to pay back the purchase price.
 Note, however, that if you supply it with your contact info, SEIA will send it to member installers in the area.

 Think carefully about how long you plan to stay in your house.

 Calculate how quickly your system will pay for itself.
-Above, we provide a rough estimate of the payback period for a standard-size system installed in the Bay Area on an average-size home that uses an average amount of electricity.
-As you can see, it takes 10 years or more for the benefits of solar energy to play out, but the federal tax credits and lower electricity bills do, over time, recapture the high upfront costs.
+Above, we provide a rough estimate of the payback period for a standard-size system installed in the Puget Sound area on an average-size home that uses an average amount of electricity.
+As you can see, it takes six years or more for the benefits of solar energy to play out, but the tax credits, other incentives, and lower electricity bills do, over time, recapture the high upfront costs.
 If your roof is a poor solar candidate, your payback period will be even longer.
-Using the tips and resources provided above, calculate how quickly your system will pay for itself—and whether you can live with that.

 If you want to buy a larger system than the one in our illustration, you’ll get even bigger consumption savings and bigger tax credits and incentives—but the bigger the system the higher the upfront costs.

 Homeowners in other parts of the country can avoid some or all of the upfront fees by signing on with a company that supplies equipment via a lease or similar arrangement in exchange for a monthly fee and letting it collect the tax credit.
 But at the time of this writing, leasing wasn’t available in Washington State.